ArenKDesai/Aren-s-Notes/botany lec 2_25_2025.md

 3. rRNA: ribosomal RNA: building block of ribosome.

 Structural Genes: regions of the DNA that code for a particular protein.
 Usually 1000 kilobases long.
 Some traits are controlled via >1 gene.
 Each amino acid is coded by 3 nucleotides, known as a **triplet codon**.

+The non-coding regions are the other parts of the DNA that are non-genes.
+This can be up to 95% or mod